 Blog posts: http://biosense.berkeley.edu/author/richmond/

-I am a PhD student at the UC Berkeley School of Information, working with Professor Deirdre Mulligan and a member of the BioSENSE research group.
+I am a PhD candidate at the UC Berkeley School of Information, working with Professor Deirdre Mulligan.
 My research investigates how design methods and approaches can be used to proactively raise privacy and other social values-related concerns in technology design, and be used to explore alternative ways to develop technologies in ways that are cognizant of these issues.
 I draw upon work and approaches from science & technology studies, human computer interaction, and speculative and critical design.

 Most recently, I have done work creating workbooks of speculative design fictions depicting biosensing technologies in a range of scenarios to help reflect on technical, social, and legal aspects of privacy.
 I have also used these workbooks as probes to engage research participants in discussions about privacy (and other social values), trying to understand how the conceptualize privacy-related issues, and where they see points of intervention to address those issues, whether they be technical, policy, or social interventions.